Skip to Content

 We have considerable personal experience with the Truma brand, as all four of the RVs we’ve rented during international RV trips (Australia, England, Italy and New Zealand) were equipped with the Truma Combi.
 That’s a combined furnace & water heater that we absolutely loved.

-We also recently had a Truma AquaGo on-demand water heater installed in our own RV.
-We’re loving it so far and will have lots to report about it in a future post.
+We also had a Truma AquaGo on-demand water heater installed in our (former) Newmar motorhome and we loved it.

 You can learn more about the fascinating history of Truma Corp.